Hanbok: Men's everyday wear

 In contrast, men's lengthy outwear, the equivalent of the modern overcoat, underwent a dramatic change.
 Before the late 19th century, yangban men almost always wore jungchimak when traveling.
-Jungchimak had very lengthy sleeves, and its lower part had splits on both sides and occasionally on the back so as to create a fluttering effect in motion.
+Jungchimak had very lengthy sleeves, and its lower part had split on both sides and occasionally on the back so as to create a fluttering effect in motion.
 To some this was fashionable, but to others, namely stoic scholars, it was nothing but pure vanity.
 Daewon-gun successfully banned jungchimak as a part of his clothes reformation program and jungchimak eventually disappeared.

 Durumagi, which was previously worn underneath jungchimak and was basically a house dress, replaced jungchimak as the formal outwear for yangban men.
-Durumagi differs from its predecessor in that it has tighter sleeves and does not have splits on either sides or back.
+Durumagi differs from its predecessor in that it has tighter sleeves and does not have splits on either side or back.
 It is also slightly shorter in length.
 Men's hanbok has remained relatively the same since the adoption of durumagi.
 In 1884, the Gapsin Dress Reform took place.
-Under the 1884's decree of King Gojong, only narrow-sleeves traditional overcoat were permitted; as such, all Koreans, regardless of their social class, their age and their gender started to wear the durumagi or chaksuui or ju-ui (周衣).
+Under the 1884's decree of King Gojong, only narrow-sleeves traditional overcoats were permitted; as such, all Koreans, regardless of their social class, age and their gender started to wear the durumagi or chaksuui or ju-ui (周衣).

-Hats was an essential part formal dress and the development of official hats became even more pronounced during this era due to the emphasis of Confucian values.
-The gat was considered an essential aspect in a man's life; however, to replace the gat in more informal setting, such as their residences, and to feel more comfortable, Joseon-era aristocrats also adopted a lot hats which were introduced from China, such as the banggwan, sabanggwan, dongpagwan, waryonggwan, jeongjagwan.
+Hats were an essential part of formal dress and the development of official hats became even more pronounced during this era due to the emphasis on Confucian values.
+The gat was considered an essential aspect in a man's life.
+Joseon-era aristocrats also adopted a lot of hats which were introduced from China, such as the banggwan, sabanggwan, dongpagwan, waryonggwan, jeongjagwan, as well.
 The popularity of those Chinese hats may have partially been due to the promulgation of Confucianism and because they were used by literary figures and scholars in China.
 In 1895, King Gojong decreed adult Korean men to cut their hair short and western-style clothing were allowed and adopted.

 Material and color

 The upper classes wore hanbok of closely woven ramie cloth or other high-grade lightweight materials in warm weather and of plain and patterned silks the rest of the year.
 Commoners were restricted by law as well as resources to cotton at best.

 The upper classes wore a variety of colors, though bright colors were generally worn by children and girls and subdued colors by middle-aged men and women.
 Commoners were restricted by law to everyday clothes of white, but for special occasions they wore dull shades of pale pink, light green, gray, and charcoal.
-The color of chima showed the wearer's social position and statement.
-For example, a navy color indicated that a woman had son(s).
+The color of the chima showed the wearer's social position and statement.
+For example, a navy color indicated that a woman had a son(s).
 Only the royal family could wear clothing with geumbak-printed patterns (gold leaf) on the bottom of the chima.